 We’ve had a tradition for quite some time that we go strawberry picking as soon as we know the strawberries are ripe and we can fit it into our schedule.
 The girls even know when it’s the right time of year.
 Because of the cooler spring, the picking season has only just started!

-During the rest of the strawberry season, Mitcham Farm is open daily for picking.
-They also have other items for sale at their farm stand including homemade strawberry ice cream and slushies, homemade strawberry jam, local honey, frog jam, preserves, salsas, and some fresh produce (depending on availability).
-Their strawberry slushies are a favorite with their customers!
+During strawberry season, many farms are open daily for picking.
+They typically also have other items for sale at their farm stand including homemade strawberry ice cream and slushies, homemade strawberry jam, local honey, frog jam, preserves, salsas, and some fresh produce (depending on availability).
+Check out strawberry slushies which are a favorite with customers at strawberry farms!
 They also have a playground area, family swings, and a picnic area on site plus an area to view their farm animals.

 If you haven’t been to a Pick Your Own farm, I put together some helpful tips to make your picking experience a success.